azariak/TutorFlowAI/README.md

 - realtime mic. support within chat window
 - light/dark mode
 - deselect chat when switching to whiteboard so keyboard does not popup
+- Add analytics tag to track specific user actions
+- Use speed tests to optimize load speed

 #### Color Scheme
 - Off-white: #FFECD1